StuTaitAtSTCG/rebuild-mac-Jamf/README.md

 # Easy Backup and Install macOS with Jamf

-Provide a simple means to allow technicians to backup user data, erase the Mac, reinstall the macOS and then restore the user data.
+Provide a simple means to allow technicians to move user data, erase the Mac, reinstall the macOS and then restore the user data.

 ## Steps